Harvinator/back-end-instructions/readme.txt

 == Changelog ==

+= 3.0 =
+* made a few security fixes
+* updated the options table
+* removed the addition of the "first post" since it's really unnecessary
+* re-added the "Instructions" tab - but now it's optional
+* heavy rewrite of code to clean up and streamline
+* added css admin files (for custom "Instructions" tab to match user settings admin colors)
+* fixed the replacement brackets for shortcodes ("{{ }}") so the front-end instructions no longer parse them

 = 2.5.2 =
 * Bugfix: swapped a custom loop for a custom query to fix a reported conflict with a WooThemes theme.